vtex/shoreline/styleguides/admin/documentation/data-display/filter-bar.md

 ### Resolvers

-You can use this feature to apply pre-defined filters in an easier way.
-For example, you can render a simple select filter without implement the component from scratch, you just need to pass the requiring properties to our `Simple` resolver.
-Check the exaples below to go further.
+You can use this feature to apply predefined filters more easily.
+For example, you can render a simple select filter without implementing the component from scratch, you just need to pass the requiring properties to our `Simple` resolver.
+Check the examples below to go further.

 #### Simple